llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/00_part_auto_charging.md

 Please keep in mind that this solution is still not perfect - in [](#autocharging-future), you find the issues which should be solved next.

-**Keywords**: robotics, megacity, robotarium, auto-charging, charging, maintenance
+**Keywords**: robotics, megacity, Autolab, auto-charging, charging, maintenance